 Paul Cookson: Fighting Talk

-National Reading Hero award-winner and National Football Museum poet in residence Paul Cookson introduces his new collection, Fighting Talk: A COVID-19 Poetry Diary.
+National Reading Hero award-winner and National Football Museum poet in residence Paul Cookson introduces his collection, Fighting Talk: A COVID-19 Poetry Diary, Volume 1.
 Compassionate, societal, political and principled, and laced with the author’s renowned humour, here is an extraordinary collection for extraordinary times and a reflective discourse on the mood of a nation.

 Published by Flapjack Press, October 2020.
 Available in paperback and eBook.

 This video was created for the Manchester UNESCO City of Literature Online Book Fair in November 2020.